We Analyzed the Future Direction of Cenntro Electric Group Limited (CENN), Here is What We Found

-Cenntro Electric Group Limited (NASDAQ:CENN) went down by -16.38% from its latest closing price compared to the recent 1-year high of $15.00.
+Cenntro Electric Group Limited (NASDAQ:CENN) went up by 9.26% from its latest closing price compared to the recent 1-year high of $15.00.
+The company’s stock price has collected 19.59% of gains in the last five trading sessions.

 Is It Worth Investing in Cenntro Electric Group Limited (NASDAQ :CENN) Right Now?